Global Surgery Grants & Scholarships

 This award is named in memory of Dr. Justin W. Goodhue, an extremely gifted, yet incredibly humble true humanitarian.
 Justin was passionate about helping others and stated this was the reason he went into medicine.
 Each year this scholarship supports a general surgery resident at the University of Minnesota who would like to follow in Justin's footsteps by participating in humanitarian-based surgical trips worldwide.
 This scholarship provides future generations of surgical residents the opportunity to honor and carry out Justin's vision.

 The Scheffler International Medical Mission Trip Award was created through the generosity of Russell and Kathyrn Scheffler in appreciation for medical treatment received at the University of Minnesota Medical Center and Masonic Cancer Center from Dr. Todd Tuttle.
-The award will be given to one or two qualified medical students, preferably interested in surgical oncology, during the summer before starting their second-year for support of their experience in Honduras with Dr. Tuttle.
+The award is given to one or two qualified medical students during the summer before starting their second-year.
+Preference will be given to those interested in surgical oncology.